waldrain/waldrain.github.io/moniwonig.md

 - install two electricity meters and fuses for aussenkueche consumption and PV generated input
 - built hooks to attach the inverters to the main roof beam
 - installed the four inverters
-- soldered first group of 3 parallel pv panels and connected to first inverter
+- solder first group of 3 parallel pv panels and connect to first inverter
+- solder and connect the remaining three groups of pv panels and inverters

 todo:

-- solder the remaining three groups of three parallel pv panels
-- install a fuse and FI-schutzschalter for the new cable
+- install a fuse and FI-schutzschalter for the new cable and hook it all up

 shop: